-I (full name) appoint (full name) as my post-operative caretaker for my surgery on (date).
-I understand that the doctors recommend that I have qualified 24 hour nursing care , but I choose this person as my caretaker and accept the risk of my decision.
-I also under stand that my private medical information will be disclosed to my caretaker as neede d to help with my recovery.
-I also understand that any failure on the part of my caretaker does not create a liability to AFBPS, which is not responsible for my choice in caretaker and his/her abilities.
+I(full name) appoint (full name) as my post-operative caretaker for my surgery on recommend that I have qualified 24 hour nursing care, but I d choose this person as my caretaker and accept the risk of my decision.
+I also understand that my private me dical information will be disclosed to my caretaker as needed to help with my recovery.
+I also understand that any failure on the part of my caretaker does not create a liability to AFPS, which is not responsible for my choice in caretaker and his/her abilities.
 I remain solely responsible for my decision.